 Espriu turned to poetry because among other reasons it allowed him to elude the uncultured Spanish censorship of the time.
 His mission was to make his language sing and survive the years when Franco insisted that a unified Spain required a single tongue and forbade the use of other national languages – i.e. Catalan.
 His work is a long meditation on death and on the passing of the time that leads us to that end.

 In a virtual, electronic age, I believe in the enduring importance of paper and photographs.
 Old photographs—discarded, discovered in junk shops, found in flea markets—capture moments in long-forgotten stories.
 Forgotten lives.
-The photos in this series, found in various Barcelona markets, both intrigue me and leave me feeling melancholy.
-I find myself wondering “Who are these people?
+These photos, found in Barcelona markets, both intrigue me and leave me feeling melancholic.
+I wonder “Who are these people?
 What is the story behind this photo?
 Where did they live?
 How did they live?
-Did they suffer through a life of hardship and brutality under Franco?
 How did the photo end up here, among the detritus of other lives, now likely long gone?”

 This work suggests these stories and suggests the fleeting, fragmentary but enduring nature of Memory.
 The text, excerpts from Espriu’s poetry, captures the imagined facts or emotional tone of the photograph.
 I use paper from old books to capture the texture of everyday life and the effect of aging.
 The appearance of the paper—discolored, stained, or creased—makes the paper visually interesting and is a reminder that time is a part of every story.
 And, paper in a foreign language reminds us that we can never know the complete story.